abin733/COMPSCI732_TechDemo_WorkoutBuddy_ABIN733/README.md

 Welcome to the Workout Buddy MERN (MongoDB, Express.js, React.js, Node.js) App!
 This application is designed to help users manage their workout routines and track their progress effectively.
 The app includes features such as creating new workouts, viewing existing workouts and deleting exisiting workouts.

-To deploy the Workout Buddy MERN App using GitHub Desktop instead of the CLI, you can follow these steps:
+To deploy the Workout Buddy MERN App using GitHub Desktop instead of the Terminal, you can follow these steps: (Otherwise, go to Option B)

 ### Option A: Installation and Setup (using Github Desktop)